robertcv/DICE-BigData-Traffic/python_package/README.rst

       --plot [{bt,counters,il} [{bt,counters,il} ...]]
                             Plot map
       --config CONFIG       Configuration file to use
+      --data_dir DATA_DIR   Directory to save data and images to.

 Additionally you have to create a configuration file that's in JSON format.
 This